Trump Says "Sometimes It's The Reverse," When Asked About Anti-Semitic Threats And Attacks

 Earlier in the day Tuesday, a Trump adviser, Anthony Scaramucci, tweeted that it is “not yet clear who the #JCC offenders are” and linking to a story from October 2016 at Breitbart alleging a Democratic “effort to incite violence at Trump rallies.”

-Sen. Chuck Schumer, the Senate Minority Leader, said, “That is an absurd and obscene statement.”
+Sen. Chuck Schumer, the Senate minority leader, said, “That is an absurd and obscene statement.”

 The Anti-Defamation League also questioned Trump’s reported remarks.